illinois-ceesd/mirgecom/doc/development/pullrequests.rst

 reviewing PRs is the *size of the PR*.
 In general, developers should strive to keep them small.
 Try to break large feature developments into smaller, more manageable pieces.
 Small PRs are far easier to understand, review, and identify potential defects.
-Your feature(s) will merge must faster and cleaner if the PRs are kept small.
+Your feature(s) will merge much faster and cleaner if the PRs are kept small.

 We often use inter-developer peer review for PRs.
 Flag your peers as reviewers